Have you ever driven over a bump and rocked all over the place? You’d

 What is a Suspension System?

-The suspension system in your car is made up of dampers and springs that
+The suspension system in your car is made up of dampers and springs that absorb shock.
+By absorbing the energy from different road bumps, your car's suspension helps guarantee that your drive is secure and comfortable.

 The principal components of a car's suspension are: